b1lodHand/absent-dialogues/DOCUMENTATION.md

 ## The API Documentation

 Thank you for reading this far, dear!
 These were everything you needed to know about the nodes.
-For further information, visit: [Documentation](https://b1lodhand.github.io/absent-dialogues/)
+For further information, visit: [API Documentation](https://b1lodhand.github.io/absent-dialogues/)